Who Pays for the Bachelorette Party

 Traditional Approach Modern Trends

-Financing Costs were traditionally covered by the bridesmaids and maid of honor.
+Financing Costs were traditionally covered by the bridesmaids and the maid of honor.
 More democratic, with transparent cost-sharing among all guests.
 Brides may contribute especially for personal highlights.

 Activities Activities were simpler, such as dinners or home parties.
 It can include destination trips, luxury experiences, or tailored activities.